 Leadership in 2019

-Suzanne Gagnon, associate professor and Great-West Life Chair in Leadership Education, shares her insight on how we should be approaching leadership in 2019.
+Suzanne Gagnon, associate professor and Canada Life Chair in Leadership Education, shares her insight on how we should be approaching leadership in 2019.

 Leadership in 2019 must be nimble and responsive, while clear-eyed and future-oriented.